 Objectors do not have the right of appeal.

 Appealing against a decision to refuse planning permission

-If planning permission is refused the applicant has the right to appeal to the Secretary of State for the Environment.
+If planning permission is refused, or conditionally granted, the applicant has the right to appeal to the Secretary of State for the Environment.
 If this happens, everyone who was originally consulted or commented will be advised of the appeal.
 Copies of all the original letters of representation are also passed to the inspector and the applicant (who is referred to as the appellant when they have lodged the appeal).
 You can write to the inspector with additional comments if you wish.
 You will only be notified of the appeal decision if you put a request in writing to the Inspector.
 If the appeal method is via an informal hearing or a public inquiry then objectors or supporters have the right to speak at the Inspectors discretion.

 If you have any further questions about commenting on planning applications email firstname.lastname@example.org.